- credo -

 Imani Collective is a community of dreamers + shakers who aren’t afraid to ask “why not?”
 Passionately pursuing a holistic approach to empowerment, we believe that once we realize what we’re made of, we can own what we’re made for.
 Convinced that we aren’t just better together — we’re our best together.

 Jenny Nuccio was new to Mtepeni Village, Kenya.
-She came fresh out of university with a vision to create meaningful employment and opportunities to the women there.
+She came fresh out of university with a vision to create meaningful employment and opportunities for the women there.
 But right now, she was having a hard enough time just fetching her own water.

 They didn’t let her struggle for long, though.
 Through broken English and Swahili, they awkwardly laughed their way into deep friendship and mutual partnership.
 They taught her how to cook over an open fire, how to wash her clothes, and of course, how to carry her water like a local.
 In return, Jenny taught them how to sew.